GeorgeStrakhov/telescopic-brief/README.md

 * _id: Meteor.uuid
 * lastModified: timestamp
 * owners: [] array of userIds
+* readers: [] array of userId (for not putting in password again if you are signed in
 * passwordProtected: true/false
 * password: "string" //not secure for now
 * name: "unique name"